Railroad Gazette

 The cover of Railroad Gazette, June 17, 1904 to December 31, 1904.

-Railroad Gazette (originally, Western Railroad Gazette) was a trade journal that focused on railroad, transportation and engineering topics from 1856 until 1908, when it purchased its main rival and became the publication today known as Railway Age.
+Railroad Gazette (until 1870, Western Railroad Gazette) was a trade journal that focused on railroad, transportation and engineering topics from 1856 until 1908, when it purchased its main rival and became the publication today known as Railway Age.

 History

 In April 1856, Stanley C. Fowler, assisted by James J. Schock, began publishing the trade journal Western Railroad Gazette from offices at 128 South Clark Street in Chicago, Illinois.
 It focused on railroad news, transportation and engineering, and included news and commentary.
 The publication found an audience among master mechanics, who used it to learn about and discuss railroad management and technology.

 In 1870, Fowler sold the journal to Ansel Nash "A.N."
 Kellogg, who renamed it Railroad Gazette and retained Schock.
 (Another Railroad Gazette had been established in 1843 in Rogersville, Tennessee; it focused on "internal improvement".)

 Later Railroad Gazette editors included Silas Wright Dunning.
 In the 1870s, the publication was edited by Matthias Nace Forney, who in 1866 had patented a concept for urban elevated railways that "later became the de facto standard for elevated railway service".

 From 1884 to early 1887, the publication was edited by Arthur Mellen Wellington, who used it to publish his work The Economic Theory of the Location of Railroads, first as a series of articles in 1876, then as a book in 1877.

 The American landscape architect Horace Cleveland contributed articles about tree planting efforts in the western United States.

 In June 1908, the publication purchased its chief rival, The Railway Age, founded in 1876 in Chicago.
 It changed its title to Railroad Age Gazette, then in January 1910, to Railway Age Gazette.
 In 1918, it became The Railway Age for good.